 Twisting and trauma can result in strains and sprains of the cervical spine (neck).
 When the impact is violent, muscles, tendons, ligaments, bones, discs and nerves can be injured.

 The neck is the most mobile part of the spine, but with the benefits of its mobility, it’s also prone to injuries from strains.
 A strain will damage muscles and ligaments.
 These strains are often referred to as soft tissue injuries.
-Victims will feel sharp pain, stiffness and loss of range of motion when they move their head.
+Victims will feel sharp pain, stiffness, and loss of range of motion when they move their head.
 Most cervical strains are treated with medication, a soft cervical collar and a course of chiropractic treatment or physical therapy.

 A cervical sprain is more serious than a strain.
-When a bike rider suffers a cervical sprain, he or she has suffered damage to the ligaments and structures that that connect the cervical vertebrae (spinal bones) and joints.
+When a bike rider suffers a cervical sprain, he or she has suffered damage to the ligaments and structures that connect the cervical vertebrae (spinal bones) and joints.
 It’s not unusual for neck strains and sprains to be suffered at the same time.
 Symptoms will be substantially similar to those of a neck strain.
 Treatment will also be similar to that for a neck strain.

 Bones and Nerves

 Most bicycle accident injuries are suffered at the top half of the body.
-That’s why it’s not unusual to see neck a fracture after a bike accident.
+That’s why it’s not unusual to see a neck fracture after a bike accident.
 Severe pain will probably be experienced at the location of the fracture.
 In some cases, conservative treatment will be sufficient.
 Surgery might be required to relieve pressure from the fracture on spinal nerves and the spinal cord itself.

 Discs and Nerves

 Between each cervical vertebra is a spinal disc.
 They’re made of cartilage, and they have a jelly-like substance inside of them that acts like a cushion when we walk or run.
 Trauma can cause a spinal disc to become displaced from its original position or even herniate.
 When a disc herniates, the jelly-like substance inside of it leaks out and puts pressure on spinal nerves and the spinal cord itself.
 In the case of a displaced or herniated cervical spine disc, the victim is likely to experience sharp neck pain going across the shoulder and into the arm to the fingers.
-He or she might experience intermittent periods of numbness, tingling and weakness in the affected extremity.
+He or she might experience intermittent periods of numbness, tingling, and weakness in the affected extremity.
 A displaced disc might be successfully treated with physical therapy or chiropractic treatment, but once a disc is herniated, it stays herniated.
 Surgery and extensive rehab are in order for most herniated discs.
 Expect to experience residual pain and discomfort.
 You’ll probably be carrying around hardware in your spine for the rest of your life.

 If you’re involved in a bicycle accident, and you suffer neck pain, it’s critical that you seek emergency room treatment immediately.
 You must also follow up on any treatment recommendations.
-The timeliness of medical care and treatment can be of great help of establishing the cause, nature and extent of your neck injury.
+The timeliness of medical care and treatment can be of great help in establishing the cause, nature, and extent of your neck injury.
 This evidence can be used to help overcome the inevitable allegations from the insurer of the person who caused your accident and injuries that you injured your neck some other way, are malingering or are exaggerating your pain and discomfort.

 Contact Bay Area Bicycle Law

-Any of the above neck injuries can result in expensive medical treatment, pain and emotional trauma.
+Any of the above neck injuries can result in expensive medical treatment, pain, and emotional trauma.
 You’ll want them treated professionally and responsibly.
-You’ll want your California bicycle accident personal injury case treated effectively, efficiently and professionally too.
+You’ll want your California bicycle accident personal injury case treated effectively, efficiently, and professionally too.

-We work with clients in San Francisco, Palo Alto, Berkeley, Oakland, Sacramento and all over Northern California.
+We work with clients in San Francisco, Palo Alto, Berkeley, Oakland, Sacramento, and all over Northern California.
 Contact us today for a free consultation after any bicycle accident.